Bethungra Spiral: Tourism

-A traveller who has just passed through Bethungra township on the way to Cootamundra is alerted to its existence nearby by a sign indicating the turnoff to the Rail Spiral Lookout and Bethungra Dam on the right of the Olympic Highway.
+A motorist who has just passed through Bethungra township on the way to Cootamundra is alerted to the Spiral nearby by a sign indicating the turnoff to the Rail Spiral Lookout and Bethungra Dam on the right of the Olympic Highway.
 An all-vehicle dirt road leads, after about 3 km, to a parking area and interpretive signboard.
-Nearby is the substantial viewing platform from where may be seen the Sydney-bound train emerge from the tunnel and two minutes later cross over that same tunnel.
+Nearby is a substantial viewing platform from where a Sydney-bound train can be seen emerging from the tunnel and, two minutes later, crossing over that same tunnel.

 There are other spots on that road from where three railway tracks can be seen at three different heights on the adjacent hillside to the east of the Olympic Highway.
-The bottom and top tracks are the "up" (northbound) track before and after it has crossed the "down" (southbound) track and traversed the Spiral, while the middle track is the original single-track line, which is now the "down" (southbound) track.
+The bottom and top tracks are the up (northbound) track before and after it has crossed the down (southbound) track and traversed the Spiral, while the middle track is the original single-track line, which is now the down (southbound) track.

 Inland Rail

-The route of the proposed Inland Rail entails a new section of line from Illabo, west of Bethungra, to Stockinbingal, to obviate the need for northbound trains on the Inland Railway to climb the Bethungra Spiral to Cootamundra then drop down to Stockinbingal to continue north towards Forbes then Parkes.
-It is projected that this section of the Inland Railway will be completed by 2025.
+The route of the proposed Inland Rail entails the construction of a new section of line from Illabo, west of Bethungra, to Stockinbingal, to obviate the need for northbound trains on the Inland Railway to climb the Bethungra Spiral to Cootamundra then drop down to Stockinbingal in order to continue north towards Forbes then Parkes.
+That section of the Inland Railway is scheduled to be completed by 2025.
 The Spiral will remain in use as part of the Melbourne-Sydney line.